MicrosoftDocs/supply-chain-center/articles/overview/compliance_privacy_security.md

 ## Data subject access requests

 Data subject deletion requests can be completed by deleting the relevant entities within Supply Chain Center.
 When you respond to a deletion request, you should update the ingestion source for the entities to ensure that the data that is involved in the deletion request isn't uploaded into the application again.
-For more information about how to delete data, see the [Review, update, and delete your data](#_Review,_update,_and) section.
+For more information about how to delete data, see the [Review, update, and delete your data](/administer/review_update_delete_data.md) section.

+>[!Note]
-**Note**.
-If the deleted data was originally shared with a supplier through collaboration in the Supplier portal, and the supplier exported the data, the supplier might still have the data.
+> If the deleted data was originally shared with a supplier through collaboration in the Supplier portal, and the supplier exported the data, the supplier might still have the data.

 ## Security